-While we still didn’t catch a glimpse of any celebs, our luck was about to change thanks to the most foolproof method ever: getting tickets to a talk show.
+While we still didn’t catch a glimpse of any celebs, our luck was about to change thanks to the most foolproof method ever: getting tickets to a talk show, which is one of the fun things to do in California.
 A few weeks before flying down to L.A., we secured free tickets to Conan O’Brien’s late night show by applying online.
 This is how you can get in to most shows filmed in New York and L.A., though some will also pack their audience full of people they pluck right off the street.

 The set was on the NBC lot in Burbank, so it was neat to get a bit of a ‘behind-the-scenes’ glimpse of where TV actors go to work every day.
 We were asked to arrive around 1 p.m. for the 3 o’clock taping, so we spent a while waiting to go through ticket and security checks before finally being escorted to our seats.
 It felt strange to sit in a dark studio knowing it was a bright, sunny day outside, and that the show would actually be airing around 11 p.m. at night!

 My first impression of Conan when he finally took centre stage was, ‘wow, he’s tall!’
 He delivered the usual funny monologue before bringing on the day’s guests: actor Drew Carey and sports broadcaster Joe Buck.
 Not going to lie, I was hoping for someone more along the lines of Jennifer Aniston or Julia Roberts, but hey, you take what you can get.

 The whole thing wrapped up in less than an hour, and we soon found ourselves back in the California sunshine.
 In keeping with the Hollywood theme, we decided to hit what is arguably the most visited destination and one of the top things to do in all of Los Angeles: Hollywood Boulevard.